leon0410898/XPS13-9300-hackintosh/README.md

 * Wake on AC
 * Wake on Dell USB-C Dock
 * Power On Lid Open
-* Sign Of Life : Early Logo Display
+* Sign Of Life : Early Logo Display / Early keyboard backlight
 * VT for Direct I/O
 * Fingerprint reader
 * cfg lock : DO AT YOUR OWN RISK!!!
 It may brick your laptop.